wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/4-integrate.md

 ## Integration of SharePoint with Power Apps

 Power Apps lets you connect to, create, and share business apps on any device in minutes.
-You can build efficient mobile forms and apps directly from a SharePoint list, without writing a line of code.
+You can build efficient mobile forms and apps directly from Microsoft Lists, without writing a line of code.

 Power Apps and Power Automate share a common connector framework that lets you weave in dozens of data sources that are located on premises or in the cloud.
 These data sources include Microsoft Exchange, Microsoft SQL Server, Microsoft Dataverse, Salesforce, Google, MailChimp, Twitter, and Wunderlist.

-1. From a SharePoint list, select **Integrate** on the top toolbar, and then hover your cursor over **Power Apps**.
+1. From a list in Microsoft Lists, select **Integrate** on the top toolbar, and then hover your cursor over **Power Apps**.

 1. Select **Create an app**.